kurt-krueckeberg/open-fda-device-events/docs/api.md

 |NKY|Blade, Keratome, Reprocessed|

 > **Note:**
-> The femtosecond laser is a laser used to create the LASIK falp (instead of a keratome).
+> The femtosecond laser is a laser used to create the flap instead of a keratome.

 ### Examples